mendix/docs-site-test/content/en/docs/refguide/modeling/resources/task-queue.md

 3. Click **Task Queue**.

-4. Enter the value for **Threads** for each cluster node (maximum 40).
+4. Enter the value for **Threads** for each cluster node.

 Task Queues have a number threads.
 Each of these threads can process one task at a time.
 That is, a queue will pick up as many concurrent tasks as it has threads.
 Whenever a task is finished, the next one will be picked up.

+#### 2.2.1 Thread Count Recommendation

+{{% alert color="info" %}}
+In versions of Mendix below 9.9.0, there is a limit of 40 threads per cluster node.
+{{% /alert %}}

 In general, one or two threads should be enough, unless there is a large number of tasks or tasks take a long time and need to execute in parallel.
 Having many threads will put additional load on the database and should not be done if not needed.

-    The total number of worker threads is limited to 40 (per cluster node).
-There is no hard limit on cluster nodes.
+Remember that, in a horizontally-scaled app, this is the number of threads for each *node*, not the total number of threads.

+When choosing the number of threads for a task queue, use the following guidelines:
+* If there are only a few tasks use a single thread.
+* If the tasks perform only calculations and perform no blocking calls, use no more threads than the available number of cores.
+* Only use more threads than the available number of cores if there are a lot of tasks and they perform blocking calls.
+* Keep in mind that using more threads than the number of cores will require additional scheduling and will not necessarily improve the queued task throughput.

 ### 2.3 Queueing Microflow Executions

 #### 2.3.1 In Studio Pro

-In Studio Pro, a [Call Microflow](microflow-call) activity can start a microflow in a Task Queue.
+In Studio Pro, a [Call Microflow](/refguide/microflow-call/) activity can start a microflow in a Task Queue.

 1. Edit the **Call Microflow** activity.
 2. Check the box **Execute this Microflow in a Task Queue**.